 The now-Reds boss took charge of the Blues' reserve side and academy between 2004 and 2008 before departing to start his career as a first-team manager.

 |95/1||Bet365 offer 95/1 for John Terry to score first but Liverpool to beat Chelsea

 "There were many ways he helped me.
 When Jose [Mourinho] was there, he was always around.
 A couple of times I was left out of the side or injured and he'd pull me to one side.
 He did a nice little video of me scoring goals, making tackles and had a 15-20 minute chat with me.

-"I was 100 percent sure [he would make it as a manager].
-He was around quite a lot, fed off Jose and obviously learned a lot from him.
+"I was 100 per cent sure [he would make it as a manager].
+He was around quite a lot, fed off Jose and obviously learnt a lot from him.

 "You could see he had it in him to go on - his mannerisms around the players, he had a great rapport with the players at the training ground on a daily basis."